Drywall Installation: Process, Materials, and Contractors

 Selecting between professional installation and other approaches depends on fire-code compliance requirements, assembly rating obligations, and project scale.

 Permit and inspection triggers: Drywall work on load-bearing walls or fire-rated assemblies typically requires a building permit and rough-in inspection before boarding.
 Jurisdictions vary, but the IBC and IRC both require inspections before concealment of framing.
-Contractors using this directory should consult the Installation Directory Purpose and Scope for how contractor listings are structured relative to project type.
+Contractors using this provider network should consult the Installation Provider Network Purpose and Scope for how contractor providers are structured relative to project type.

 Contractor classification: Drywall contractors operate under specialty subcontractor licenses in most states.
 Licensing is administered at the state level — for example, California's Contractors State License Board (CSLB) classifies drywall under the C-9 Drywall license category.
 Work exceeding the unlicensed contractor threshold (set at $500 in California per CSLB statute) requires a licensed contractor.

-Professionals and project owners using this reference can access qualified regional contractors through the Installation Listings or review the scope of this directory at How to Use This Installation Resource.
+Professionals and project owners using this reference can access qualified regional contractors through the Installation Providers or review the scope of this provider network at How to Use This Installation Resource.

 References